 - (a) On 01 February 2011, the Company filed an appeal before Lahore High Court, Rawalpindi Bench against the recovery of electricity duty amounting to Rupees 19.07 million on self generation charged by Electric Inspector Islamabad Region.
-The Court has issued notices to the respondents to file comments.
+The Court decided on 10 November 2016 that matter is pending before the Supreme Court of Pakistan.
+WAPDA will not recover any amount from the petitioner till decision of the Honourable Supreme Court of Pakistan.
 Pending the outcome of this case no provision has been made in these financial statements as the Company, based on advice of legal advisor, is hopeful for favorable outcome. - (b) The Company filed an appeal on 04 April 2011, before Lahore High Court, Rawalpindi Bench, against demand of property tax amounting to Rupees 5.51 million raised by Inspector Military Lands and Cantonments, Rawalpindi.
 Being aggrieved on decision of Lahore High Court, Rawalpindi Bench, the Company filed appeal before the Supreme Court of Pakistan, whereby, the case has been remanded back to Lahore High Court, Rawalpindi Bench.
-No provision has been made in these financial statements as the Company is hopeful for favorable outcome. - (b) For tax year 2014, assessment order dated 26 April 2016 was passed under section 122(1) read with section 122(9) of the Income Tax Ordinance, 2001 by the Deputy Commissioner InlandRevenue, whereby the demand of tax amounting to Rupees 3.8 million was created.
-The Company filed an appeal before CIR(A) and the case was decided against the Company through order dated 19 October 2016.
-However, the Company filed appeal against the decision of CIR(A) before the ATIR who annulled the order of CIR(A) through judgment dated 3 October 2017.
-Being aggrieved, the department filed a writ petition against the judgment of ATIR before the Honorable Islamabad High Court, Islamabad.
+No provision has been made in these financial statements as the Company is hopeful for favorable outcome. - (C) For tax year 2014, assessment order dated 26 April 2016 was passed under section 122(1) read with section 122(9) of the Income Tax Ordinance, 2001 by the Deputy Commissioner InlandRevenue, whereby the demand of tax amounting to Rupees 3.8 million was created.
+The Company filed an appeal before Commissioner InlandRevenue (Appeals) (CIR(A)) and the case was decided against the Company through order dated 19 October 2016.
+However, the Company filed appeal against the decision of CIR(A) before the Appellate Tribunal Inland Revenue (ATIR) who annulled the order of CIR(A) through judgment dated 3 October 2017.
+Being aggrieved, the department filed a writ petition against the judgment of ATIR before the Honorable Islamabad High Court, Islamabad which is pending adjudication.
 No provision has been made in these financial statements as the Company is hoping a favorable outcome. - (d) On 26 January 2006, Collector of Customs (Appraisement) directed the Company to pay duties and taxes amounting to Rupees 19.41 million against import of textile machinery during 2001 to 2004.
 The Company applied to Member Legal, Federal Board of Revenue, Islamabad to allow relief by payment of custom duty @ 5% of dutiable value of machinery amounting to Rupees 3.49 million under amnesty scheme announced by the Federal Government.
-Federal Board of Revenue allowed relief to the Company under the amnesty scheme announced by the Federal Government.
 Federal Board of Revenue allowed relief to the Company under the amnesty scheme.
 The Company paid Rupees 3.49 million to the Custom Department.
 However, being aggrieved, Collector of Custom filed an appeal before the Customs, Excise and Sales Tax Appellate Tribunal, which was decided in favor of the Company.
-Collector of Customs (Appraisement) filed special custom reference before Sindh High Court, Karachi against the order of Customs, Excise and Sales Tax Appellate Tribunal, No provision of the remaining amount of Rupees 15.92 million has been made in these financial statements as the Company is hopeful for favorable outcome. - (e) Guarantee of Rupees 7.142 million (2020: Rupees 7.142 million) has been given by the banks of the Company to Islamabad Electric Supply Company against sanction of load.
+Collector of Customs (Appraisement) filed special custom reference before Sindh High Court, Karachi against the order of Customs, Excise and Sales Tax Appellate Tribunal where the case is still pending.
+No provision of the remaining amount of Rupees 15.92 million has been made in these financial statements as the Company, based on advice of legal advisor, is hopeful for favorable outcome. - e) Guarantee of Rupees 7.142 million (2021: Rupees 7.142 million) has been given by the banks of the Company to Islamabad Electric Supply Company against sanction of load.

-2021 2020
+2022 2021

 Rupees Rupees

-11.2 Commitments Nil Nil
+10.2 Commitments Nil Nil